MeiravBenJosef/phoneBookProject/README.md

 **Required:**<br />
   `"name":"string"` AND `"lastName":"string"`
 **Required:**<br />
-  * First and last name are required to create new contact
+  * First and last name are required to search new contact
   * The following characters are not allowed for any property: !@#?*/$&<>

 * **Success Response:**